 Online proofreading is proofreading that’s done virtually.
 Instead of using a pen to mark up a manuscript, online proofreaders correct errors in digital word processing documents.

 A proofreader’s job, in a nutshell, is making sure text is error-free.
 Online proofreading jobs can involve reviewing a wide range of content, including:

 - Case studies

 You can find work online as a general proofreader or specialize in a specific type of content, like legal briefs.

-Bloggers, authors, businesses, marketers — you name it, they all need help with proofreading to make sure their website or blog copy is clean free of errors.
+Bloggers, authors, business owners and marketers all need help with proofreading to make sure their website or blog copy is clean free of errors.

 According to the Bureau of Labor Statistics, the majority of proofreaders are employed by newspapers, magazines and book publishers.

-But at-home proofreading jobs could be poised for huge growth as more businesses harness the power of online marketing.
+Proofreading jobs from home have the potential to grow in popularity as more businesses harness the power of online marketing.